emmajanedrews/base-template/_posts/2017-09-06-only-one-of-these-4-types-of-buyers-looks-at-fsbo-homes.md

 **2. Serious and not in a hurry.** Some of these buyers are homeowners who don’t have to move, but would if the right property came along.
 Some of them are first-time homebuyers who are proceeding very cautiously as to not make a mistake. {% include pullquote.html %}

-**3. Investors.** If you’ve already listed your home FSBO, you may have received a few calls from them already.
+**3. Investors.** If you’ve already listed your home For Sale By Owner, you may have received a few calls from them already.
 Most of the time, these buyers are just looking for a deal, so they prey on FSBO sellers and make lowball offers in the hopes of getting a deal.

 **4. Looky-loos.** I don’t even know if you can call them buyers.
 Most of the time, they can’t even qualify for a loan and are just looking at homes for fun or to get some decorating ideas.
 They will lead you on until the cows come home.